nikouu/mGBA-http/docs/Design.md

 mGBA-http is developed for the following audience personas:

 1. A software developer
+	- Either integrating mGBA-http into their own project, or developing on mGBA-http.
 	- Specifically a .NET developer of intermediate or higher level
 	- However with the simplicity of the code, it should be easy enough for another intermediate or higher language developer to at least understand the control flow by reading the code.
-2. Non-software developer following instructions
+3. Non-software developer following instructions
 	- It should be easy enough to setup for non-software developer.
 	- Coding ability should not be required to use mGBA-http.
 	- Users should be able to do everything they require from mGBA-http with a few clicks in a familiar way by following a short instructional guide.
 E.g. mGBA-http is one part of a larger setup that involves mGBA and whatever may send requests to mGBA-http.